 The Pantum P2502W supports user-defined custom sizes from 2.95" to 8.5" in width and 5.82" to 14" in height.
 It's the only way to get the printer to accept 4" x 6", 5" x 7", and 8" x 10" sheets.

 The Pantum P2502W can only print different shades of gray.
 There's lots of uneven banding, so even if you want to print grayscale gradients, they still won't look smooth.

 The Pantum P2502W can't print in color, so the color accuracy image shown here is only for reference.

 The Pantum P2502W requires a hard-wired setup before you can use it to print via a Wi-Fi network.
 To do this, you first need to install the printer's drivers, then use the provided USB-A to USB-B cable to connect it to your computer.
 At this point, you can set it up for use on your local network through Wi-Fi, then disconnect the connection to your computer.
 On the other hand, when using a mobile device, you first need to connect to the printer via Wi-Fi Direct to set it up with your router before you can print without connecting directly to the printer.

 Additionally, the P2502W appears to have a spot for an Ethernet port in the back, but since it's blocked off in this model, you can't plug anything in.

-To connect to the Pantum P2502W via the mobile app, you have to press the "WiFi" button to print a setup sheet.
-You can then scan the printed QR code to connect the printer to the mobile app.
-Alternatively, the setup sheet tells you to select "More", then "Configure printer WiFi", but you can't find this option in the iOS or Android apps.
+Even something as simple as connecting the Pantum P2502W to the mobile app is tedious.
+You have to press the "WiFi" button to print a setup sheet and scan the printed QR code to connect the printer.
+While the setup sheet says you can also connect by selecting "Configure printer WiFi", this option doesn't exist on the app.